soulless-viewer/shipments/README.md

 - Chrome Android 99+
 - Safari _(works, but not quite as expected)_

-**This issue will be fixed in future releases by switching to custom VueJS datatime picker.**
+**This issue will be fixed in future releases by switching to custom VueJS datetime picker.**

 Links:
 - [Browser compatibility for `.showPicker()`](https://pr15591.content.dev.mdn.mozit.cloud/en-US/docs/Web/API/HTMLInputElement/showPicker#browser_compatibility)